Mental Health Lead: Susie Betley

-Sometimes, we may experience poor mental health to the point where these small changes may not be enough, and we need professional help.
-I am not a mental health professional, but I am trained in Mental Health First Aid, and can support in a crisis and help you access mental health professionals.
+Sometimes, we may experience poor mental health to the point where these small changes may not be enough and we need professional help.
+I am not a mental health professionals but I am trained in Mental Health First Aid, and can support in a crisis and help you access mental health professionals.

 If you or your child are struggling you should contact your GP, as well as feeling able to approach school for support.
 Please phone the office 01763 271235 to make an appointment to speak to me or approach me at the end of the school day to arrange a time to meet.

 For your child:

 - Apps such as SAMAPP, What’s Up?
 Breath2Relax for anxiety